cajudev/collection_docs/source/pages/miscellaneous.rst

 14.8 Chunk
 ----------

-Quebra o array em partes iguais.
-Caso receba ``true`` como segundo parâmetro preservará as chaves do array.
+Split the array into equal parts.
+If it receives ``true`` as a second parameter it will preserve the array keys.

 .. code:: php